-Fruit Plate: (SF)
+Fruit Plates (SF 50317)

 The number and type of fruit must conform to Fruit Plate List.
 Each type of fruit specimen should be on its own 9" white paper plate, fruit or pint container.
 Exhibitors may bring up to 5 plates.
 Select each plate you are bringing (i.e., Suzie is bringing 3 plates, so will select sub-classes vegetable plate 1, vegetable plate 2, and vegetable plate 3).
-Fruit will be judged using the same general criteria used for vegetables.
 Fruit will be judged for the stage of maturity normal for that season and growing location.
 Emphasis will be placed on how well fruit approaches market quality.
 When selecting fruits for exhibition, keep in mind that the judge will evaluate them on the basis of cleanliness, uniformity, condition, quality, and trueness to variety.
 (Lists are provided by UI Extension Horticulturists; Items are listed according to the correct definition of fruit varieties at https://web.extension.illinois.edu/fruit/)